Ghee in Ayurveda: Benefits, Uses & How to Make It

 1. Cooking Medium

-Ghee's high smoke point (approximately 250°C / 482°F) makes it ideal for sauteing, roasting, and tempering spices.
-Unlike many oils, ghee does not produce harmful compounds at high temperatures.
+Ghee's high smoke point (around 250°C / 482°F) makes it ideal for sautéing, roasting and tempering spices.
+Unlike many oils, ghee doesn't produce harmful compounds at high temperatures.

 2. Digestive Aid